Horse riding holiday France

 Horse riding in France

 Accommodation is in a variety of hotels, guesthouses and B&Bs.
-This ride operates in reverse on alternate dates.
+This horseback ride operates in reverse on alternate dates.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

-Review received from JW of Bristol on 25/08/2022
+Review received from LL of Church Village on 22/08/2024

 Ride Summary